 Between the different bands in the sleeping bag there is only the 20D nylon material.
 This is a cost saving measure, you also see this by the zipper.
 In between there is no insulation from the down.
 This is the biggest downside of this bag.
 In my opinion I only notice this when it is below the 10 degree Celsius mark, and in that case I always take an extra sleeping bag liner.

-My hikes with this sleeping bag
+My hikes with the sleeping bag

 I have used this sleeping bag now for close to 1 and a half year.
 The first time in the US for a small section of the Appalachian trail.
 Second time in the United Kingdom for my Hadrian’s wall path walk.
 Third outing on the Netherlands for a big chunk of the Dutch Roman Limes along the river Rhine.
 And as last the Camino Portuguese Coastal, granted this was sleeping in Hostels.

 But there where a few occasions where I was lucky that I brought the AegisMax Ultralight Sleeping bag.
 Or else I would be freezing my ass off like my fellow pelgrims that night.
 While I was nice and warm in only my boxers.

 Weight of everything in your backpack is important when hiking long distances.
 A sleeping bag can account for quite a bit of weight of your overall loadout, and for me in case of my previous sleeping bag.
 A lot of bulk.
 The AegisMax is tiny in comparison and a joy to stuff in your backpack.
 Total weight of the AegisMax according to my scale is:

 This weight includes the stuff sack and is for the Large version.